neocl/jamdict-web/README.md

 ## Credit

-**Jamdict-web / Japanese Reading Assistant** was developed by [Le Tuan Anh](https://github.com/letuananh) using the following products:
+**Jamdict-web / Japanese Reading Assistant** was developed by [Le Tuan Anh](https://github.com/letuananh) and released under MIT License.

+The following products were used in the development:

 [Jamdict](https://github.com/neocl/jamdict): Japanese dictionary package for Python 3 (MIT License)